CJohn123/AnimalTradingCard/README.md

 3. Use the img function in HTML to insert an animal photo of 300x300
 4. Style image, paragraphs, and containers in CSS
 ## Contribution
-No contrubtion is needed.
+No contribution is needed.
 The intended use is to replicate your own animal trading card.